- Course Number:

 - Special Fee:

 Course DescriptionExamines the development of constitutional traditions in the United States.
-Includes topics such as free speech, equal rights under law, movements, interest groups, political parties, and elections in a democratic struggle for power.
-PS 201, 202, and 203 need not be taken in sequence.
+Includes topics such as the Bill of Rights, interest groups, parties, and elections, as well as, the national institutions including the Legislative, Executive and Judicial branches of government.
 Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Addendum to Course Description